 Tissot Tradition G15.561 Quartz Retrograde Perpetual Calendar

-The new Tissot Tradition G15.561 collection of watches that was officially presented last week in Basel, Switzerland offers elegant appearance and retrograde perpetual calendar functionality at a more than affordable price.
+The new Tissot Tradition G15.561 collection that was officially presented last week in Basel, Switzerland offers an elegant appearance and its retrograde perpetual calendar functionality courtesy of the new ETA G15.561 quartz caliber comes at a more than affordable price.

-I am not exactly sure, but it seems that the new ETA G15.561 quartz movement that powers the watch is “ideologically” close to the not so old G15.261 retrograde chronograph caliber that was introduced five years ago.
+I am not exactly sure, but it seems that the new ETA G15.561 quartz movement that powers the Retrograde Perpetual Calendar is “ideologically” close to the not-so-old G15.261 retrograde chronograph caliber that was introduced five years ago.

 The small seconds sub-dial is still here at six o’clock somehow balancing the whole display.

-Of course, being an “affordable” watch (as far as I understand, Tissot plans to place the MSRP tag below €500 mark, which makes the timekeeper very attractive to price conscious customers,) it offers only a simplified version of perpetual calendar that lacks a leap year functionality.*
+Of course, being an “affordable” watch (as far as I understand, Tissot plans to place the MSRP tag below €500 mark, which makes the timekeeper potentially attractive to price-conscious customers,) it offers only a simplified version of perpetual calendar that lacks a leap year functionality.*

 It means that you will have to manually correct its reading once in four years on February, 29.
 That’s the bad news.